 16 Jul Top websites for free audio plugins and how to use them in Gig Performer

-The purpose of this article is to serve as a quick start-up reference for those users who downloaded the Gig Performer trial version (or bought a licence) and are wondering what to do next with Gig Performer – where to find free audio plugins (but also commercial ones), how to import them, and how to use them in Gig Performer.
+The purpose of this article is to serve as a quick start-up reference for those users who downloaded the Gig Performer trial version (or bought a license) and are wondering where to find free audio plugins (but also commercial ones), how to import them, and how to use them in Gig Performer.
 I hope you find excellent free VST, VST3 and AU plugins and generate many ideas to experiment with, and then build a computer-based setup for your live gig!

 If you’re wondering whether you can try this on your old computer or laptop, don’t worry, even a 10+ years old laptop will be more than enough, as can be read in this article.

 I’ll break this article down in a few sections:

 - Where to find free VST, VST3, and AU plugins,

 - How to install audio plugins on the Windows operating system,

 - How to import audio plugins in Gig Performer and connect them.